willviles/ember-google-analytics-embed/README.md

 ### Access Token Authorization
 To remove the process of user authorization, you may return an access token from your server.
 This functionality is not yet implemented in Ember Google Analytics Embed, but you can find more information on server side authorization [here](https://ga-dev-tools.appspot.com/embed-api/server-side-authorization/).

-## Usage
+## Query

-Each chart accepts two main attributes, a query and an options hash.
+Each visualization accepts two main attributes, a query and an options hash.

-### Query

 To get data from our Google Analytics property, we must build a query using the [Google Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v4/).
 The example below shows a pie chart of sessions, segmented by country.
 It limits the data to the last 30 days up until today and requests just the top ten results.